Find answers.

 With us, you can:- Book a video appointment with an ADHD clinician to get a specialist assessment.

-- Get a confirmed diagnosis from our clinician panel if they conclude that you have ADHD.
+- Get a confirmed diagnosis from our clinician if they conclude that you have ADHD.

-Understanding that getting diagnosed with ADHD can be long, stressful, and expensive, we simplified that process.
-With us, you’ll get a streamlined, low-cost and hassle-free consultation followed by—if you’re diagnosed with ADHD—convenient treatment deliveries.
+We understand that getting diagnosed with ADHD and finding the right support can be long, stressful, and expensive.
+So we simplified that process.
+We’ll provide you with a streamlined, low-cost and hassle-free consultation followed by a detailed, informative diagnosis.

 Who is Focused for?